Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation

-For a solution satisfying \refEqn{eqn:cgle_invariant_solution} and \refEqn{additionalsym1} it follows that $(\varphi - 2\pi / \lsym, S - \Lx / \lsym, T)$ is another generator of a subgroup of $\cgleisotropy{A}$.
-In particular, if it happens that for such a solution one has $S = \Lx / \lsym$, then $|A(x,t)| = |A(x,t+T)|$ is satisfied, whereas if both $S = \Lx / \lsym$ and $\varphi = 2\pi / \lsym$, then $A(x,t) = A(x,t+T)$ also holds.
-As for invariant solutions \refEqn{eqn:cgle_invariant_solution} that also possess symmetry \refEqn{additionalsym2}, note that, for each $m = 0, 1, 2, \ldots$, \eqsp\eqsp On the other hand, for each $m = 0, 1, 2, \ldots$, \eqsp\eqsp From \refEqn{eqn:am_even1} and \refEqn{eqn:am_even2} it follows that we must have $\e^{-\ii \km S} \ = \ \e^{\ii \km S}$ for all $m \in \integers$, which holds whenever $S$ is an integer multiple of $\Lx/2$ (recall that $\km = 2\pi m / \Lx$).
+From \refEqn{eqn:am_even1} and \refEqn{eqn:am_even2} it follows that we must have $\e^{-\ii \km S} \ = \ \e^{\ii \km S}$ for all $m \in \integers$, which holds whenever $S$ is an integer multiple of $\Lx/2$ (recall that $\km = 2\pi m / \Lx$).
 The case for invariant solutions \refEqn{eqn:cgle_invariant_solution} with the additional symmetry \refEqn{additionalsym3} is analogous.
 Therefore, solutions satisfying \refEqn{eqn:cgle_invariant_solution} which also posses symmetries \refEqn{additionalsym2} or \refEqn{additionalsym3} exist in subspaces of the solution space $( A; \varphi, S, T )$ for which either $S=0$ or $S = \Lx/2$ (since, by the periodic boundary conditions \refEqn{eqn:cgle_bcs}, $S$ can be restricted to be in the interval $[0, \Lx)$).